Wayne H. Miles, Chair

 Wayne retired from the Harris County Community Supervision and Corrections Department and the Texas Department of Corrections, where he began his criminal justice career while attending Sam Houston State University.
 He has a combined total of thirty-three years service in the criminal justice system.

-Wayne has served on the College of the Mainland Foundation Board of Directors for many years and is a past president of that organization.
-He is currently president of the Rotary Club of Santa Fe-Hitchcock, a position he has held for two years.
-Wayne is a member of the Village of Tuscan Lakes Homeowners Committee and a past committee member of the League City Historical Commission.
-He volunteers at the Rosenberg Library in Galveston as well as other community service projects in the area.
-Wayne is a 32nd degree Master Mason and a Shriner.
+Wayne has served on the College of the Mainland Foundation for many years and is the past president of that organization.
+He is currently a member of the Rotary Club of Dickinson and past president of the Rotary Club of Santa Fe-Hitchcock, a position he held for two years.
+Wayne is a board member of the M. I. Lewis Social Service Center in Dickinson, a past member of the Village of Tuscan Lakes Homeowners Committee, and a past member of the League City Historical Commission.
+An adjunct professor of American history at San Jacinto College - South, Wayne has been in other community service projects in the area.
+He is a 32nd degree Mason and a Shriner.

 Rachel Delgado, Vice-Chair

 Texas City, TX 77592